 Electric air floss also has its cons.
 When using standard floss, you take the thread right up to the gum pockets and clean them.
 This might not be possible with an air floss.
 It might also not remove the food stuck between the teeth that efficiently.
-Still, using an electric flosser is a better option than not flossing your teeth at all.
+Still, using a dental floss that’s electric is a better option than not flossing your teeth at all.

 Many people have qualms about using dental floss in the first place.
 If you find flossing too tedious, you can consider using flavoured floss.
 Mint flavoured floss can always leave your breath minty fresh, especially in combination with your toothpaste.

-One of the biggest benefits of dental floss is that removing food particles between your teeth stops plaque build-up.
+One of the biggest benefits of flossing teeth is that removing food particles between your teeth stops plaque build-up.
 This will prevent your teeth from forming cavities.
 Also, since the thread of the dental floss can reach right up the gum pockets and clean them, it can also prevent gum disease.

 Another good thing about using dental floss is that the foul smell from decaying food doesn’t come in the way.
 The stuck food particles can end up giving a very bad smell to your mouth.
 With a simple strike of a thread, you can take care of it.
-So, there are many benefits of dental floss, which is why you should never skip doing it.
+So, there are many flossing teeth benefits, which is why you should never skip doing it.

 How To Use Dental Floss?

 There are many ways in which your dental flossing can go wrong.
 You can end up making your gums bleed, or you might end up doing a pretty bad job of cleaning the area between your teeth.
-To do it properly, do the following:
+If you’re wondering how to floss teeth properly, do the following: